-If you’ve had personal experience with your baby's tongue tie or work with families of babies with tongue tie, you are invited to a workshop on 12 September 2018 at Hinchingbrooke Country Park.
+We held an event in September for local people who've had personal experience with your baby's tongue tie or work with families of babies with tongue tie.

 Healthwatch England is busy doing some research into maternal mental health, which is their first focus in a wider piece of work looking at all aspects of mental health in response to the fact that communities across England have told us that they would like to see mental health prioritised.
 They are looking for people to complete their survey, which you can find by clicking here.

 As World Breastfeeding Week launches, the 24/7 Breastfeeding Friend from Public Health England’s programme Start4Life has been made available on Google Home and the Google Assistant app for mobile to provide even more parents with advice and support during the first few weeks of breastfeeding.

 Babies and young children can become ill during very hot weather.
 Their health can be seriously affected by dehydration, heat exhaustion and heatstroke, or sunburn.
 Try these tips for keeping your child happy and healthy in the heat.